survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-After this change the application should look exactly the same as before.
+After this change, the application should look exactly the same as before.
 We have achieved nothing yet.
-Fortunately we can start adding functionality, now that we have the foundation in place.
+Fortunately, we can start adding functionality, now that we have the foundation in place.

 ## Allowing Notes to Be Dragged